ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/AWS Account Setup Guide.md

     13. Review the details of your IAM account, and then click on `Create user`
     14. Download the `.csv` file containing your IAM account details, or save the console sign-in URL, username and password in a secure location
 3. Log into the AWS Management Console using your IAM account.
-Only use the `root` account only for billing and administrative purposes; all other actions should be done using your IAM account.
+Only use the `root` account for billing and administrative purposes; all other actions should be done using your IAM account.

 ## Setting up AWS Organization